A Life Behind Miguel's Pizza

-Kentucky’s Red River Gorge is known to have the best rock climbing in the eastern United States and is constantly swarmed with climbers looking for some adventure.
+Kentucky’s Red River Gorge is known to have the best rock climbing in the eastern United States and is continuously swarmed with climbers looking for some adventure.
 Those who venture to the valley often camp behind a tiny pizza shop known as Miguel’s Pizza.

 It’s equipped with pavilions, showers ($1.00 for 4 minutes), basketball court, slacklines, board game/chill room with free internet, equipment shop, and laundry room for all your stanky climbing clothes at the end of a long day.

 It also has no cell-service, which you all know is right up my alley.
-I have Verizon, and my phone was actually roaming a majority of the time. *Confused*
+I have Verizon, and my phone was roaming a majority of the time. *Confused*

 Red River Gorge is famous for its climbing, and there are kick-ass rock walls all around.
 The choices are endless, and even those who have been camping there for months have yet to try them all.
 On our journey, we climbed at Muir Valley, Phantasia Wall, and Left Flank.

 Left Flank was by far the most expert crag we visited, with most ratings 5.10 or higher.
-Muir Valley has the Practice/Guide Walls which have the lowest ratings for warm-up.
+Muir Valley has the Practice/Guide Walls, which have the lowest ratings for warm-up.
 My personal favorite route was a 5.8+ at Left Flank, which unfortunately I didn’t get to complete because of dwindling daylight and my inability to lead/clean a route.
 Rats.

 At night, the climbers return to Miguel’s with empty stomachs.
 After downing a pizza (or two), many hang out in the pavilion or basement.
 This is where you will play cards, meet other climbers, and share stories of the day’s climbs.
 Some campers are visiting for the weekend, and others have called the place home for months.